Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Cryptosporidiosis or isosporiasis with diarrhea persisting >1 month

 - Cytomegalovirus disease with onset of symptoms at age >1 month (at a site other than liver, spleen, or lymph nodes)

-- Herpes simplex virus infection causing a mucocutaneous ulcer that persists for >1 month or bronchitis, pneumonitis, or esophagitis for any duration affecting a child aged >1 month
+- HSV infection causing a mucocutaneous ulcer that persists for >1 month or bronchitis, pneumonitis, or esophagitis for any duration affecting a child aged >1 month

 - Histoplasmosis, disseminated (at a site other than or in addition to lungs or cervical or hilar lymph nodes)

 - Lymphoma, primary, in brain

 - Lymphoma, small, noncleaved cell (Burkitt), or immunoblastic or large cell lymphoma of B-cell or unknown immunologic phenotype